Nitesh-NEU/Eventure/README.md

 1. Make sure you have [Docker](https://www.docker.com/get-started) installed on your machine.

-2. Create a `.env` file in the root directory of the project and add the required environment variables as mentioned in the [Env Variables](#env-variables) section.

-3. Open a terminal in the project's root directory.
+2. Open a terminal in the project's root directory.

-4. Run the following command to start the application using Docker Compose:
+3. Run the following command to start the application using Docker Compose:

     ```bash
     docker-compose up